rafaelparente/beets-lidarr-fields/README.md

 * lidarralbum
   Original album name, but with illegal characters replaced the same way Lidarr does it.

+* audiodisctotal
+  Similar to beet's 'disctotal' field, only it ignores video medias like Blu-ray, DVD, etc.

 *Plugin only lightly tested by me.
 Use at your own risk!*